Delay forms the basis for a wide range of effects that can transform your tracks from dull and pedestrian to polished and professional.

 We don't need to stop here, though: we can create more rhythmic complexity in the same part by stealing ideas from the Edge, so adjust the left delay time of your stereo delay to 3/16th notes while keeping the right delay to 1/8th note (audio example 15e.)
 Again, listen to how the compressor effectively ducks the effect each time the synth plays.

 Now we'll use delay to take the synth part to a climactic peak.
 When you turn up the feedback on a delay, it will begin to self oscillate, and the delay will get louder and louder.
 Dance musicians have managed to take advantage of the excitement this effect creates, but keep it under control, by using a limiter to pin down the delay's output level, so that high feedback amounts that would normally result in ear-bleeding pain are kept manageable.

 1. Use the delay from the previous example and then insert a limiter at the end of the effects chain.
 Set the limiter so that the maximum output is something bearable (mine is set to -7.5dB), and set the threshold so that you can see a small amount of gain reduction on the meters under normal circumstances.

 2. Now, slowly bring up the feedback of the delay.
 As the delay moves into self oscillation, you should find that the limiter pins the delay to a bearable level instead of allowing it to increase in volume like a crazed animal.

 This article presents only a few ideas for using delay in your productions, and there are whole, beautiful worlds that are swamped in delay effects and waiting to be discovered.
 Have fun exploring them!

 Throughout this article, the author refers to audio examples that demonstrate the techniques and sounds he describes in the text.
 To listen to these, go to the web address below, where you can download them all and listen in your DAW.
-They're also available on the SOS Soundcloud page and in our new iPad App.
+They're also available on the SOS Soundcloud page and in this month's new iPad App edition.